barumau/pandunia/english/english-pandunia.md

 Sudan   : sudan
 suffer (get hurt)   : paxu
 suffering (passion)   : paxia
-suffix for active doer   : -er
+suffix for active doer   : -ar
 suffix for adjectives   : -i
 suffix for areas   : -ia
 suffix for derived nouns   : -e
-suffix for passive object   : -at
+suffix for passive object  ##a : -ur
+suffix for person who is associated with the root   : -ir
 suffix for verbs with OVS word order   : -u
 suffix for verbs with SVO word order   : -a
 sugar   : sukar